0n0w1c/IR3_Assets_wood_industry/readme.md

 # IR3 Assets: wood industry

-Adds a charcoal kiln to [Wood Industry](https://mods.factorio.com/mod/wood-industry) using IR3 graphical assets, if installed.
+Adds a charcoal kiln and reskins [Wood Industry](https://mods.factorio.com/mod/wood-industry) using IR3 graphical assets, if installed.
 *Breaking change: Charcoal can only be made in the charcoal kiln.*

 *Requires the manual installation of the Industrial Revolution 3 Asset Packs.*